NirvanaMa/APAN5560_sps_genai/README.md

 ## Author: Siliang Ma

 Code to run Assignment 2:  (By Docker)

-The model have uploaded and saved in checkpoints/cnn64_cifar10.pth
+The model have uploaded and saved in checkpoints/cnn64_cifar10.pth, model are ready to run without training.

 * For manully train the model:
 ```bash